 My techniques involve three major activities:

 2) Making Digital Art: I love playing with, altering, and combining images on the computer.
 I aim to highlight abstract patterns unnoticed at the initial observation.
 My resulting images are an exploration of these patterns, both natural and manmade.
-The result is often an imagined landscape-like impression which has a sense of both familiarity and mystery but communicates an added beauty to the viewer’s experience.
+The result is often an imagined landscape-like impression which has a sense of both familiarity because it is based on a realistic photograph and also conveys a mysterious unfamiliar beauty.

 The combination of my photography, my digital art alterations, and my physical layering and stitching on cloth allows me to tell a multi-layered story of my impressions of the real and imagined landscapes.

-More of my techniques can be found on the blog portion of this website, Digital Textile Thoughts, or in my book, Artistic Photo Quilts, available from the publisher, C&T Publishing, quilt stores, or Amazon.com.
-It is also available as an ebook.
+More of my techniques can be found on the blog portion of this website, Digital Textile Thoughts, or in my book, Artistic Photo Quilts, available from the publisher, C&T Publishing, quilt stores, or Amazon.com, available as an ebook.
+It is now out of print, but Print On Demand copies are available from C&T and I have some copies of the physical book on hand.
+Email me if you would like one.

 For more information and availability of quilts, please contact the artist: mailto: email@example.com